Markie45/kiwi.com-booking-flow/README.md

 ![Image 12](https://user-images.githubusercontent.com/57447158/88820049-1afe7b00-d1c1-11ea-986e-a764f82398b2.png)

-11. Click your preffered service option, for example, **Continue with Plus**.
+11. Click your preferred service option, for example, **Continue with Plus**.

 The _Customize your trip screen_ appears.
 This screen will allow you to choose your seat for the outbound and inbound legs of your journey and add our _AirHelp+_ service.